Tupsi/docker-pathfinder/README.md

 ### docker-pathfinder

-**docker-pathfinder** is a docker-compose setup that contains a hassle free out of the box setup for [Pathfinder](https://developers.eveonline.com/https://github.com/exodus4d/pathfinder).
+**docker-pathfinder** is a docker-compose setup that contains a hassle free out of the box setup for [Pathfinder](https://github.com/exodus4d/pathfinder), a wormhole mapping tool for Eve-Online.

 **Features**
 * Setup Scripts for most initial stuff